Nuitka/Nuitka/README.txt

 The builtin call prediction is considered implemented, but may not cover all the builtins there are yet.
 Sometimes builtins are not predicted when the result is big.
 A range() call e.g. may give too big values to include the result in the binary.

+Status: This is considered mostly implemented.
+Please file bugs for builtins that are predictable but are not computed by Nuitka at compile time.

 ** Conditional Statement Prediction